Sangharama (Buddhist deity): Sangharama in the time of the Buddha

-However, most Chinese Buddhist Bodhimaṇḍas today portray the Garan Bodhisattva in the form of Guan Yu, rather than the original twenty-one Garan holy beings.
+Most Chinese Buddhist Bodhimaṇḍas today portray the Sangharama Bodhisattva in the form of Guan Yu (sometimes adding Guan Ping and Zhou Cang), rather than the original twenty-one Sangharama beings.

-Guan Yu as the God of Karan
+Guan Yu as Sangharama

-The Buddhist scriptures do not record Guan Yu as the Bodhisattva of Garan, and there was no such custom before the Sui dynasty.
-The origin of this is said to be related to the Tiantai Sect founder, Zhiyi Masters.
+The Buddhist scriptures do not record Guan Yu as a Sangharama deity, and there was no such custom before the Sui dynasty.
+The origin of this is said to be related to the Tiantai Sect founder Zhiyi.

 Legend has it that Zhiyi was searching for a site to build a temple on Jade Spring Hill in Jingzhou when Guan Yu appeared while he was meditating in the mountain at night and offered to help him build the temple.
-After the temple was completed, Guan Yu became a disciple of the Buddha by following the refuge of Master Zhi Shi and vowed to be the protector of Buddhism.
-From then on, the Temples of the Tendai sect began to worship Guan Yu.
+After the temple was completed, Guan Yu became a disciple of the Buddha by taking refuge and vowed to be a protector of Buddhism.
+From then on, temples began to worship Guan Yu as their protector.

-However, replacing the original twenty-one bodhisattvas with Guan Yu alone does not seem to be the original intention of Master Zhi Shi.
+However, replacing the original twenty-one bodhisattvas with Guan Yu alone does not seem to be the original intention of Zhiyi.
 The fourth volume of the "Biography of the Wise Master" records this matter: "On the evening when the clouds opened up and the moon was clear, I saw two men, with all the ministers, as majestic as kings, the elder one with beautiful beard and rich, the younger one with crowned hat and beautiful hair, coming forward to pay homage!
 The teacher asked where he came from?
 He said he was Guan Yu, the former general of Shu, and pointed to the young man and said: My son Guan Ping also.
 The Han dynasty at the end of the chaos, Nine Provinces split, Cao Cao unkind, Sun Quan self-preservation, I righteous subject Shu Han, hope to restore the emperor's family, the time is contrary, have the will to fail, die with residual martyrdom.
 "The teacher then held the furnace and gave the five precepts."
 In these accounts, there is no mention that the Master of the Wise Men wanted to replace the original twenty-one holy saints with Guan Yu alone.